-North Macedonia: EBRD considers providing loan for solar projects7.
-October 2020. / SEE Energy News
+North Macedonia: EBRD considers providing loan for solar projects, SEE Energy News

 The solar project will contribute to the green transition quality by supporting the construction of 30MW of installed capacity in solar power, expected to result in CO2 savings of 33,000 tons annually.
 The European Bank for Reconstruction and Development (EBRD) considers providing a loan worth up to 25 million euros to North Macedonian state-owned power utility ESM for solar project with installed capacity of 30 MW.

 The project consists of the expansion of 10 MW solar power plant Oslomej, which is currently under construction, located on the depleted Oslomej coalmine, and the expansion of 20 MW solar power plant Bitola project, located near the namesake thermal power plant.
 The decision on providing the loan should be reached by 16 December 2020.
 The project is part of a broad partnership with the North Macedonian authorities and ESM to promote a just and green transition, encompassing investment in new green capacity for ESM, adding clean renewable energy generation to a region and country with serious capacity shortages and high reliance on lignite mining.